mkiang/intro-ci-shortcourse/README.md

     - simultaneous equation modeling
     - structural modeling
     - emphasizing that finding the right data is most of the battle
+    - adding various diagnostics to the end of various sections?

 ### TODO
 See also [Issues](https://github.com/mkiang/intro-ci-shortcourse/issues).